 - Turn to an individual he trusts.
 Often, senior males may feel more comfortable taking the advice of somebody other than their kids.
 Try explaining the specific situation to someone the senior trusts, such as his spouse, siblings, a clergy member, or good friend, and see if they are willing to speak to him in regards to the need to see the doctor.

 - Have patience.
 It could very well take more than one conversation before the senior actually makes an appointment with the doctor.
 Allow him the opportunity to think about your first discussion, and then gently bring up the topic again.

 It’s crucial that you try to avoid switching roles and parenting an older parent, nagging, or allowing the conversation to become explosive.
 Calmly and respectfully let your voice be heard, while realizing that in the end, it is his choice.

-Absolute Companion Care’s experts in home care services in Towson and the surrounding areas are here to help too.
+Absolute Companion Care, a trusted provider of home health care in Towson and the surrounding communities is here to help too.
 Our care team is skilled in motivating older adults to take the best possible care of themselves.
 We can also provide accompanied transportation to doctors’ visits, pick up medications and help with medication reminders, and so much more.

 Call us today at 410-357-9640 to explore how we can help the senior males in your life live healthier lives, and to make arrangements for a complimentary in-home assessment to get started.
 For a full list of all of the communities where we provide our award-winning home health care, please visit our Service Area page.